-The Nakajima Ki-201 Karyū was the Japanese Army’s attempt to produce a jet plane based on the German Messerschmitt Me-262. the Army Air Force were trying to perfect their design at the same time the Japanese Navy Air Force was working on the Nakajima Kikka attack plane, taking what was being learned about jet aircraft from the Kikka and applying it to a fighter design.
+February 20, 2017 — The Nakajima Ki-201 Karyū was the Japanese Army's attempt to produce a jet plane based on the German Messerschmitt Me-262. the Army Air Force was trying to perfect their design at the same time the Japanese Navy Air Force was working on the Nakajima Kikka attack plane, taking what was being learned about jet aircraft from the Kikka and applying it to a fighter design.
 And although both were designed by Nakajima there is no evidence of cooperation between the two teams.

 It was not an easy ride for either project.
 It appears that Japan never actually received the technical plans for the Me-262 as the U-boat carrying the designs surrendered to the Allies in May 1945.
 So both the Kikka and the Ki-201 were designs based on manually reverse-engineered layouts of the Me-262.

 The Ki-201 was going to be an attack fighter and interceptor, able to deter enemy ships off the Japanese coast.
 It was also to carry a 16,000-pound bomb and was armed with two 20mm and 30mm cannons.

 The army wanted the new super-planes finished by December 1945 but unfortunately work on the prototype had not even begun by the time the Japanese surrendered.

 The Kikka proceeded a bit farther along its design path.
 Although the Kikka never actually saw battle, it still became Japan’s first jet-powered aircraft, the very first World War II Japanese jet plane capable of taking off under its own power.